We have poppies available for 2018.

 Peace is good all year, and many people still want to wear white poppies outside Remembrance Day.
-We continue to do mail-order at a more leisurely pace.
+We continue to do mail-order.
 You can also ask us to send you a reminder next year.

 Email us at <info@PeacePoppies.ca> and let us know your location (city) and the number of poppies you are interested in, or download this PDF order form (which lists suggested donations).
 Do check the list of depots below first.

 Where Does Your Money Go?

 We distribute poppies by donation as a consciousness raiser, not a fundraiser - we just try to break even (not counting our hours, gas, ...) .
 Importing poppies costs us ~$.89 ea.
 This money goes to the Peace Pledge Union in Britain and helps fund their excellent peace education work.
 Our additional expenses for pins, postage, envelopes & printing are ~$.17/poppy for a total of ~$1.06/poppy.
 Your donation of $1-$2/poppy lets us cover expenses and provide poppies at below cost to schools and disadvantaged groups.

 Most drop-in depots have returned their boxes, and the few below are not sure.
 Please email us if you want to obtain poppies by mail, or if you want to offer a place to host a depot in the next campaign.